6 Visual Communication Tools to Make Your Jobsite a Visual Workspace

 After your final huddle of the week, tally up the number of activities completed and divide by the number of the activities promised.
 This will yield a percentage of commitments met.

-You can also track root causes for work that was not completed.
+You can also track root causes for work that was not completed as part of your root cause analysis.
 Predetermined root causes for missed commitments are:

 - Poor scheduling, and